Petr-Chalupa/JTileEngine/docs/raw/manual.typ

 /* ------------------------------------ */

 === Game objects
 Every game object inherits the main properties and methods from `GameObject`.
-Position of game object is relative to world and has to be converted to screen position if needed.
+Position of game object is relative to the world and has to be converted to screen position if needed.
 This is intentional because it allows to separate actual render scaling (tile size) and object coordinates.
 Game object may implement the interface `Interactable`.

 #v(1em)
 ```